aShinjiroUrata/web-platform-tests/vehicle/README.md

 #### Run the test cases with  ACCESS's VISS prototype as a trial target

-To verify W3C Automotive test cases are successfully installed,<br>
+To verify this Vehicle API test cases are successfully installed,<br>
  you can run the test cases with ACCESS's VISS prototype environment.<br>
 (Install VISS prototype in the same host which W3C platform test is installed.)